lsolesen/optimafootball-com-jekyll/_posts/2018-08-08-new-advisory-roles.md

 category: Daily life
 language: en
 ---
 I have in the recent period had several talks and offers from interesting projects around the World, and I'm pleased to announce two new advisory-roles.
+Both roles are not to be considered as a full time job, but compared being a board member in a company in the World of business, for example.

 Firstly, I have joined a very interesting project in Africa at the NGO "El Cambio Academy" who is trying to develop football and life for kids in Uganda.
 I will join the academy as a Technical Advisor and help mainly with their recruitment and environment strategies.